andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My current aspiration is to be the Web Development Advocate in the migration of business processes to the application platform of my parent company.
+My current aspiration is to be the Web Development Advocate when business processes are transformed to the application platform of my parent company. <br>
-My hobby is to continously upgrade my home computer environment with the latest Windows O/S and trending technologies to learn about virtualisation, networking, security and software development.<br>
+My hobby is to continously upgrade my home computer hardware, O/S and networking environment so that I can experimwsnt with virtualisation, networking, security, software development and trending technologies.<br>

 ---